npgsql/npgsql/src/Npgsql.DependencyInjection/README.md

 });
 ```

 But wait!
-If all you want is to execute some simple SQL, just use the singleton [`NpgsqlDataSource`](https://www.npgsql.org/doc/api/Npgsql.NpgsqlDataSource.html) to just execute a command directly:
+If all you want is to execute some simple SQL, just use the singleton [`NpgsqlDataSource`](https://www.npgsql.org/doc/api/Npgsql.NpgsqlDataSource.html) to execute a command directly:

 ```csharp
 app.MapGet("/", async (NpgsqlDataSource dataSource) =>